KyberNetwork/developer-portal/docs/api_abi-restfulapioverview.md

 The `reason` can be one of the following:

-`**request_limit**`:  indicates that the user exceeded the requests limit `**param_error**`: indicates that the user has passed an unknown parameter, a wrong type for that parameter, or has not passed a required parameter
+- `**request_limit**`:  indicates that the user exceeded the requests limit
+- `**param_error**`: indicates that the user has passed an unknown parameter, a wrong type for that parameter, or has not passed a required parameter
-`**server_error**`: indicates internal API error, which should not be present most of the time
+- `**server_error**`: indicates internal API error, which should not be present most of the time

-`additional_data` can contain more information on the error, such as indicating when the user can request again in case of “request_limit”, or indicating bad or missing parameters for `param_error`.
+`additional_data` will contain more information on the error, such as indicating when the user can request again in case of “request_limit”, or indicating bad or missing parameters for `param_error`.

+Please ensure that errors are being handled appropriately.
+For example, if you get an error when calling the `tradeData` endpoint, ensure that your users are not able to proceed with the trade.

 ### REST Limitations